Cornwall AONB Walk

 Stay with the coastal path past the lighthouse.
 Shortly afterwards a short diversion to the right leads to the collapsed cave known as the Lion's Den.
 Return to the main path and descend steps to cross a footbridge at Housel Bay.
 This is a splendid location and one of the highlights of the walk.
 Further steps on the opposite side take you back to the cliff top.
 Turn right past the Housel Bay Hotel.
 After passing the Lloyds Signal station, now a National Trust property, you stay on the South West Coastal Path to arrive at Bass Point with its coastguard point.

 Shortly after the cottages adjacent to the coastguard point the coastal path bears right and continues past the new lifeboat station to descend to Church Cove.
 Turn left up the road past thatched cottages to pass St Wynwallow Church - the most southerly place of worship in Britain.
-Stay on this road, which takes you back to Lizard village.
+Stay on this road, which takes you back into the centre of Lizard village.

 |Ordnance Survey Explorer 103||Sheet Map||1:25k||BUY MAP|